 The aforementioned solutions for wastewater treatment are designed to be integrated into existing centralised drainage and stormwater infrastructure (where possible), following adequate treatment.
-Alternatively, treated waster can be discharged on-site into the groundwater or re-used in agriculture/aquaculture.

 Post-treatment disposal options includes the following:

-\ In areas where stormwater drainage does not connect to discharge outlets located at rivers or the ocean, drainage needs to be extended.
+In areas where stormwater drainage does not connect to discharge outlets located at rivers or the ocean, drainage needs to be extended.
 To ensure this is done correctly, it is advised the construction of stormwater drainage should occur first at these discharge outlets, and work backwards up-stream towards the source of generated wastewater.